 Hence, demonstrations and trainings are important to enroll users in the purpose and capabilities of your new wiki space.

 For example, if your company utilizes Confluence, be sure to inform your team that the software keeps track of each page revision.
 So, they shouldn’t worry about accidentally deleting another person’s work.

 Besides training, provide your team with best-practice guidelines so that they know the do’s and don’ts of using the wiki space.

 An example of a wiki best practice is using keywords for tagging.
 A clear tagging practice makes information searching efficient.
 However, there can be a lot of inconsistencies with user-entered keywords.
 An app like Metadata for Confluence solves these problems by allowing you to create predefined metadata to keep your wiki space clean and organized.

-Make use of tools and apps like SharePoint Online Connector for Confluence to make the enterprise wiki space well-organized, especially if you are already using Microsoft SharePoint.
+Make use of tools and apps like SharePoint Connector for Confluence to make the enterprise wiki space well-organized, especially if you are already using Microsoft SharePoint.